 Let’s illustrate how all these definitions work in practice.

-$1,000 to meet his deductible for his insurance to kick in
+- $1,000 to meet his deductible for his coverage to kick in

-If you’re in the market for health insurance, either for yourself as an individual of for your small business, it’s critical to understand the distinctions between different plan options.
+If you’re in the market, either for yourself as an individual of for your small business, it’s critical to understand the distinctions between different options.
 Here we’ll review the five major types of plans and discuss differences between each one.